Jean Baumgardner, MSN, FNP

 Chanel has an impressive career in research, community engagement, and partnership development.
 She has extensive experience working in the areas of gender-based violence, nutrition, child protection and youth development.
 Chanel’s involvement with The Solidarity Project (TSP) began in 2010 when she served as a Passionist Volunteer in Talanga, Honduras, working closely with the Comedor Infantil Talanga Honduras and rural communities in the Francisco Morazan region.
 She graduated with a Master of Public Health degree from Yale University in 2016 where she deepened her skill-set in grassroots community engagement and advocacy, interagency partnership development, capacity building and the practical application of quantitative and qualitative research to inform humanitarian and development programming.

 Chanel applies her research expertise, project management background, and M&E practice as the Co-Chair of the External Relations and Operations Committee.
 She currently works in South Sudan as a humanitarian researcher, having most recently conducted a multi-sector third party monitoring exercise of one of the largest humanitarian funding streams in the country.

 Lauren O’Neill, MPA

-Co-Founder, Board Co-Chair External Relations and Operations Committee
+Co-Founder, Vice President, Board Co-Chair External Relations and Operations Committee

 Lauren brings close to 10 years of experience partnering with grassroots leadership initiatives, designing participatory development programs and managing alliances and partnerships across public, private and government entities.
 Lauren’s body of work focuses on creating programmatic interventions and opportunities for youths, women and vulnerable populations in Latin America and the Caribbean.